-The amendments are not expected to have a material impact on the Group's financial statements.
+New and amended standards and interpretations that are issued but not yet effective will not have a material impact on the Group's consolidated financial statements.

 5 Accounting judgements estimates and assumptions

 The preparation of the consolidated financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of certain financial assets, liabilities, income and expenses.